What is a Tax Lien?

 Not even bankruptcy will erase your tax lien.
 If you try to file for bankruptcy, your federal tax lien could persist.

 How to Remove a Tax Lien?

 Another option for removing a federal lien on your assets is by applying for an Installment Agreement or an Offer in Compromise.
-These are two tax relief solutions that can help you to negotiate a way to pay back your federal tax debt without entering a financial hardship or harming your credit.
+These are two tax relief solutions that can help you compromise a way to pay your federal taxes without entering a financial hardship or harming your credit.

 Even though the IRS cannot seize assets with a tax lien, eventually, they will deploy a levy if nothing is done to blunt the effects of a tax lien.

 If you have a tax lien call one of our experts at 833-419-RISE (7473) and they can help remove it for you.

 Learn how easy it is to qualify for tax savings.